 Mr Moses received an A.B. from Harvard University in 1988 and a J.D. from Columbia Law School in 1996, where he was an editor of the Law Review and a James Kent Scholar.
 Following graduation from Harvard, Mr Moses was the recipient of a Fulbright Fellowship in Hong Kong.
 Mr Moses also served as a law clerk to the Honorable Stephen F. Williams of the United States Court of Appeals for the District of Columbia Circuit following graduation from law school.

-Mr Moses is admitted to practice in the State of New York, the Southern and Eastern Districts of New York, the District of New Jersey and the U.S. Courts of Appeals for the Second Circuit and D.C.
-Circuit.
-He is a member of the Association of the Bar of the City of New York, the Federal Bar Council, where he currently serves as treasurer, and the American Law Institute.
-Mr Moses also serves as chairman of the board of the New York City Leadership Academy, an educational organization that focuses on training leaders who will foster success in public schools, and is a member of the board of The Marshall Project, a non-profit news organization focused on criminal justice.
+Jon is President-elect of the Federal Bar Council in the Second Circuit, chairman of the board of the New York City Leadership Academy, an educational organization that focuses on training leaders who will foster success in public schools, and is a member of the board of The Marshall Project, a non-profit news organization focused on criminal justice, the New-York Historical Society and Prep for Prep.
+Jon is also a member of the American Law Institute.
+Jon grew up in New Jersey.